Try for free

-The UK government has recently proposed new (EPC) energy performance certification regulations that would change the minimum energy efficiency standards for rentals, from an E to C. These changes are planned to take effect as early as 2025 and will impact all the domestic rentals in England and Wales.
+In several recent consultation documents, the UK government has proposed new (EPC) energy performance certification regulations that would change the minimum energy efficiency standards for rentals, from an E to C. These changes could take effect as early as 2025 and will impact all the domestic rentals in England and Wales.

-Currently, the minimum energy efficiency standard is allowed for a rental is an E rating for your EPC, this will remain the case for active leases until 2028.
-However, in order to start a new lease after 2025, you will need to first re-establish your EPC as a C rating.
+Currently, the minimum energy efficiency standard is allowed for a rental is an E rating for your EPC.
 The idea is to improve energy efficiency for all homes around the country, reducing carbon waste and progressing the government’s net-zero targets, as well as reducing the energy costs and overheads for renters.

-These changes are being phased in, starting with new tenancies from 2025 and all tenancies will need to have a C grade by 2028.
+These suggested changes are likely to be phased in, starting with new tenancies from 2025 and all tenancies will need to have a C grade by 2028.
 Penalties for non-compliance include fines of up to £30,000.
 What do landlords need to know about these new EPC regulatory changes?

-Key Takeaways to the New Energy Performance Certificate (EPC) requirements:
+Key Takeaways to the suggested Energy Performance Certificate (EPC) requirements:

 The EPC rating was introduced for both England and Wales, in 2007.
 EPC stands for energy performance certification and it rates a property’s energy on a scale from A to G with A being the most efficient.